 Two men looking at graphs on computer

-Why utilities should reimagine their tax and finance functions
+Why utilities should reimagine their Tax and Finance functions

-Tax and finance functions are often viewed through a lens of cost, not value.
+These groups are often viewed through a lens of cost, not value.
 But new operating models, technologies and skills can offer better results.

 In brief